 Construction is one of the largest industries in the United States.
 In fact, over 10.3 million Americans work in construction, with that number continuing to grow year after year.
 But although construction accounts for a large percentage of the U.S. workforce, it, unfortunately, is also one of the most dangerous.

 The labor-intensive nature of construction, coupled with the use of dangerous equipment and heavy machinery, creates a high-risk environment.
-In this article, we will share some alarming statistics on construction injuries, detail the top 10 hazards found on Ohio construction sites, and discuss what to do if you or a loved one is injured on the job.
+In this article, we will share some alarming statistics on construction injuries, detail the top 10 hazards found on Ohio construction sites, and discuss what to do if you or a loved one are injured.

 To learn more about your legal options following a construction site injury, reach out to Ohio’s top construction accident lawyers at Slater & Zurz.
 Call (888) 534-4850 today to arrange your FREE, no-obligation consultation and take the first step toward getting the compensation you deserve.